-Masks are fabricated to keep the inmates from communicating during rare trips outside their cells.
-Cells are equipped with feed doors and individual exercise yards to prevent contact between inmates, and minimize contact between inmates and guards.
+Masks are fabricated to keep the prisoners from communicating during rare trips outside their cells.
+Cells are equipped with feed doors and individual exercise yards to prevent contact between prisoners, and minimize contact between prisoners and guards.

 1829 October 25

-Eastern State Penitentiary opens.
-Its first inmate: "...Charles Williams, Prisoner Number One.
+Eastern State Penitentiary opens and receives its first prisoner: "...Charles Williams, Prisoner Number One.
 Burglar.
 Light Black Skin.
 Five feet seven inches tall.
 Foot: eleven inches.
 Scar on nose.
 Scar on Thigh.
 Broad Mouth.
 Black eyes.
 Farmer by trade.
 Can read.
 Theft included one twenty-dollar watch, one three-dollar gold seal, one, a gold key.
 Sentenced to two years confinement with labor.
 Received by Samuel R. Wood, first Warden, Eastern State Penitentiary...."

-Work completed on Block Three, the last of the original single-story cellblocks.
-Work begins on Blocks Four, Five, Six and Seven, all two stories to accommodate the increasing number of convicts.
-Block Seven completed in 1835.
+Work is completed on Cellblock Three, the last of the original single-story cellblocks.
+Work begins on Cellblocks Four, Five, Six and Seven, all two stories to accommodate the increasing number of people incarcerated at Eastern State.
+Cellblock Seven completed in 1835.

 French Commissioners Gustave de Beaumont and Alexis de Tocqueville visit to study the new correctional system.

 Eastern State sees its first escape.
 William Hamilton (No. 94), who served as the warden's waiter, lowers himself from the roof of the front building.
-Once captured, this inmate will escape in the same manner in 1837.
+Once captured, Hamilton will escape in the same manner in 1837.

-First of several investigations into the prison's finances, punishment practices, and deviations from the Pennsylvania System of confinement.
+The first of several investigations into the prison's finances, punishment practices, and deviations from the Pennsylvania System of confinement takes place.

-Original prison completed under the supervision of its architect, John Haviland.
+The original prison is completed under the supervision of its architect, John Haviland.
 Covering an area of eleven acres, with state-of-the-art plumbing, sewage systems, and 450 centrally-heated cells, Eastern State Penitentiary is an architectural marvel.

 Governments throughout the world model prisons after Eastern State.
 Tourists travel by horse and buggy from Philadelphia, more than a mile away, to see the building.

-Samuel Cowperthwaite, Convict No. 2954, created a lithograph in 1855 depicting the building from above, showing Philadelphia has not yet grown to reach the Penitentiary.
+Samuel Cowperthwaite, (No. 2954) created a lithograph in 1855 depicting the building from above, showing Philadelphia has not yet grown to reach the penitentiary.

 Eastern State Penitentiary has cost nearly $780,000, one of the most expensive buildings of its day in the United States.